Visualise Your Thesis

 Developed by The University of Melbourne, graduate researchers are challenged to present their research in a 60 second, eye-catching digital display.

 Submissions are judged on their visual impact and how well the content presents the research.
 Presenting in a digital format allows for different levels of creativity, multi-media, interactivity and interpretation, and is suitable for all disciplines.
-Training and support is now available online, with an online training course now accessible via MyUni, and one-on-one training sessions available.

 1 July: Competition opens to accept submissions

 1 - 28 July: Online support material available for self-directed learning